Superjudge: Overview

-Superjudge was Monster Magnet's second full-length album, after Spine of God (in addition to the mini-album Monster Magnet and the EP Tab).
+Superjudge was Monster Magnet's second album, after Spine of God (in addition to the mini-album Monster Magnet and the EP Tab).
 Notably, Superjudge was the band's debut on a major label via A&M Records.
 It was recorded and mixed by Steve Rosenthal at New York's "The Magic Shop" studio in October, 1992, with all original material composed by the band's lead vocalist Dave Wyndorf.

 The album fared poorly commercially, largely due to its release coinciding with the advent of the grunge era, which ultimately resulted in a dramatic decline in the popularity of heavy metal in general.
 Though a commercial disappointment after its release, Superjudge has since become an influential album in the stoner rock genre.

 The album includes covers of Willie Dixon's "Evil" (utilizing an arrangement used by the band Cactus on their 1971 cover of the song), and Hawkwind's "Brainstorm" from their 1972 album, Doremi Fasol Latido.